siraben/ti84-forth/README.md

 - A TI-84+ calculator!
   - Should work on a TI-83+ as well, but I don't have one so please report bugs if you find them.
+- (Optional) A 2.5 mm to 3.5 mm audio cable to connect the I/O port with a speaker.
 ## Building
 Once you have compiled `spasm-ng`, copy `forth.asm` into the cloned folder.
 Then run: